pulumi/pulumi-linode/docs/_index.md

 * Java: [`com.pulumi/linode`](https://central.sonatype.com/artifact/com.pulumi/linode)
 ## Overview

-The Linode provider exposes resources and data sources to interact with [Linode](https://www.linode.com/) services.
+The Linode provider exposes resources and functions to interact with [Linode](https://www.linode.com/) services.
 The provider needs to be configured with the proper credentials before it can be used.

-Use the navigation to the left to read about the available data sources.
+Use the navigation to the left to read about the available functions.
 ## Example Usage